input-output-hk/peras-design/site/reports/tech-report-2.md

 * They depend on BLS-curve signatures aggregation to produce a so-called _State based Threshold Multi-Signature_ that's easy to verify,
 * Each node relies on a _random lottery_ as described in the [previous section](#leader-election-like-voting) to produce a vote weighted by their share of total stake,
-* The use of BLS signatures implies nodes will need to generate and exchange specialised keys for the purpose of voting, something we know from [Mithril](https://mithril.network/doc/mithril/mithril-protocol/certificates) is somewhat tricky as it requires some form of consensus to guarantee all nodes have the exact same view of the key set.
+* The use of BLS signatures implies nodes will need to generate and exchange specialized keys for the purpose of voting, something we know from [Mithril](https://mithril.network/doc/mithril/mithril-protocol/certificates) is somewhat tricky as it requires some form of consensus to guarantee all nodes have the exact same view of the key set.

 ### ALBA

 [Approximate Lower Bound Arguments](https://iohk.io/en/research/library/papers/approximate-lower-bound-arguments/) or _ALBAs_ in short, are a novel cryptographic algorithm based on a _telescope_ construction providing a fast way to build compact certificates out of a large number of _unique_ items.
 A lot more details are provided in the paper, on the [website](https://alba.cardano-scaling.org) and the [GitHub repository](https://github.com/cardano-scaling/alba) where implementation is being developed, we only provide here some key information relevant to the use of ALBAs in Peras.

-#### Proving & Verification time
+#### Proving & verification time

 ALBA expected proving time is benchmarked in the following picture which shows mean execution time for generating a proof depending on: The _total_ number of votes, the actual number of votes ($s_p$), the honest ratio ($n_p$).
-Note that as proving time increases exponentially when $s_p \rightarrow total \dot n_p$, we only show here the situation when $s_p = total$ and $s_p = total - total n_p / 2$ to ensure graph stays legible.
+Note that as proving time increases exponentially when $s_p \rightarrow total \cdot n_p$, we only show here the situation when $s_p = total$ and $s_p = total - total \cdot n_p / 2$ to ensure graph stays legible.

 ![ALBA Proving Time](../static/img/alba-proving.png)